mikolalex/mrr/README.md

 }
 ```
 When using closure type, we provide a function, that will return another function, which will be used as actual formula.
 It has an access to local variables of first function.
-This is a way to store some data between formula calls, without exposing it.
+This is a way to store some data between formula calls safely, without exposing it.

 ### Combining types

-There are 5 property types in mrr: async, nested, funnel, closure, and the default type.
+There are 5 property types in mrr: async, nested, funnel, closure, and the default type(used when you don't specify any type).
 The fact is you can combine them as you like!
 ```jsx
 // you can combine two or more types by joining them with '.', order is not important
 num: ['closure.funnel', () => {